 The id of the color.
 Set in the panel editor when a new color is defined (see Overview above).
 If CO-ID is set to zero before a SET-COLOR-DEF call, a new color will be created with an automatically assigned id.
 Otherwise, CO-ID should be set to the id of the color to be accessed by GET-COLOR-DEF or SET-COLOR-DEF.

 Number

 Program name: CO-NUM

 Used internally.
-The first occurrence of color properties refers to the foreground color, the second occurrence refers to the background color.
+The first occurrence of color properties refers to the foreground color, the second occurrence refers to the background color and the third occurrence refers to the ending gradient color.